corndeladmin/tech-docs/src/sql/select-queries.md

 ::: tip

-The linebreak after `SELECT *` is optional.
-We often put linebreaks in SQL for readability, but they're not necessary.
+The line break after `SELECT *` is optional.
+We often put line breaks in SQL for readability, but they're not necessary.
 The same is true for uppercase key words.